 In the old model, the alimony payer could pay alimony from income before that income had been taxed (or pay income tax on $85,000 instead of $100,000, using the model above.)
 Thank your current administration for this.

 Alimony and Cohabitation

 One other recent change of note to alimony cases in Utah was the recent court ruling that alimony recipients may lose their alimony if they are cohabiting with a new partner.
 If your alimony-paying ex-spouse can prove you are co-habiting with someone else, you may lose your alimony and be required to pay back the alimony you received, starting from the time you began co-habiting.
 Granted, proving co-habitation can be tricky sometimes and usually requires a private investigator.

 Getting Help with Your Utah Divorce Case

 If you are looking into a divorce or how new tax laws will affect you and need legal help, we’re here for you.
 You need to ensure you consult with a competent family law attorney that understands the legalities of divorce and alimony in Utah and will help put your mind at ease so you don’t get taken advantage of.
-At CoilLaw, LLC, Salt Lake City Divorce attorney Jill Coil knows how to advise you during a divorce to help you achieve the best settlement and/or result possible.
+At CoilLaw, LLC, Provo Divorce and Family Law attorney Jill Coil knows how to advise you during a divorce to help you achieve the best settlement and/or result possible.
 At CoilLaw we are ready and available to help you through your legal action.
 If you need legal advice concerning a Utah family law issue, call Jill Coil at CoilLaw LLC in Utah at (801) 939-6027 today.